 We support compliance within the regulated community by being clear and open about what is expected of them in terms of legal requirements and compliance and what they should expect from us in terms of regulatory oversight.

 We publish enforcement information including site visit reports, monitoring results, enforcement correspondence, priority lists, performance reports and legal convictions on the EPA’s website in a timely manner.

 We work to ensure that polluters are held financially accountable for their actions (including bearing the cost of environmental remediation), that they do not profit from illegal activity and that they do not gain a competitive advantage over law-abiding operators.

-A comparative analysis of the key enforcement data for 2015 up to the end of Q2 2020 is provided in the table below and can be summarised as follows:
+A comparative analysis of the key enforcement data for 2015 up to the end of Q3 2020 is provided in the table below and can be summarised as follows:

 - On almost three quarters of all sites were visited by EPA each year in the period 2015 to 2019 and 42% of all sites were visited at least twice in 2019.
-The data for the first 6 months of 2020 would indicate that there has been the small decrease in site inspection actitity during the Covid 19 pandemic however this is likely to be made up for in the second half of the year.
-The EPA also adapted its inspection protocols during the pandemic and this is discussed further in the Site Visits section.
+The data for the first 9 months of 2020 would indicate that there has been a decrease in the number of site visits so far in 2020, this being on account of the Covd 19 pandemic.
+The EPA has adapted its inspection protocols during the pandemic and this is discussed further in the Site Visits section.

-- The previous trend during 2019 saw the continued reduction (22%) in the number of complaints received from members of the public when compared with 2015, 2016, 2017 and 2018 has been reversed during the first 6 months of 2020.
-More complaints have been received from January to June 2020 that there was for all of 2019.
-Odour remained the key issue for the public (61% of all complaints).
+- The previous trend during 2019 saw the continued reduction (22%) in the number of complaints received from members of the public when compared with 2015, 2016, 2017 and 2018 has been reversed during the first 9 months of 2020.
+The main change in complaint numbers has been during Q2 2020 when there was a spike in odour complaints.
+Odour remained the key issue for the public to date in 2020.
 Complaints are discussed further in the complaints section.